“Hey Kris, any chance you can come over?”

 “No, no, it’s probably nothing.
 Just get me to the hospital.”

-I’m zooming now and just within a few blocks of the emergency entrance, I asked.
+I’m zooming.
+Angry and trying to stay composed, I asked.
 “How long has this been going on?
 Why didn’t you call me earlier?”

 “Oh, Kris, you’re working so hard and have so much on your plate.
 I figured I’d wait till you got everyone home from school.”

-My jaw dropped and all I could say was, “Are you crazy!”
+My jaw dropped.
+All I could say was, “Are you crazy!”
 By now, my adrenaline was sky high.
-Tears were about to burst, yet I held it together to get Dad to the nurse’s station.
+Tears were about to burst.
+I held it together to get Dad to the nurse’s station.
 This is when the fun began.

-Immediately I got slammed with a myriad of questions from women in scrubs.
+Immediately I got slammed with a myriad of questions from a woman in scrubs.
 “Do you know his medications?
 Does he have any allergies?
 Any former hospitalizations?
 Surgeries?
 Primary physician?
 Specialists?
-Living will?
+Living Will?
 Power of Health?”
 I didn’t have a clue.
 Feeling completely helpless and terrified, I could only mumble best guesses and “I’m not sure” as they whisked him away to an examine room.

 Thankfully, Dad did not have a heart attack.
-However, he was sick enough to be sent for a quadruple coronary by-pass surgery that evening.
+However, he had quadruple coronary by-pass surgery that evening.
 The surgery was successful and after a very short hospital stay, Dad was back at home with an array of activities that needed to be orchestrated: visiting nurse, cardiac rehab appointments, follow-up medical visits, prescriptions, rides, groceries, cleaning.
 The list goes on.

-It’s easy to justify and put off this stuff.
-For some reason, we all think and convince ourselves that we’ve got time.
+It’s easy to justify and put things off.
+For some reason, we convince ourselves that we’ve got time.
 All is good.
 Crisis is over.
 We can take care of it tomorrow.
-In reality, the longer you wait, the harder it becomes.
+The truth is, the longer you wait, the harder it becomes.
 I’ve found avoiding the obvious made it more frustrating and difficult it to keep my emotions in check and be able to effectively advocate for my dad.

-It actually took a few additional trips to the emergency department with Dad before I finally took an honest look at the situation.
-I realized it made no sense to put things off.
-I really needed to get priorities in check for Dad, for me, and for my family.
+It took a few additional trips to the emergency department before I finally took an honest look at the situation.
+I knew I needed to get priorities in check for Dad, for me, and for my family.
 I made the decision to commit to getting organized and taking time to arm myself with resource knowledge and tools.
-I took action to create a personal health record for Dad.
+I took the bull by the horns and created a personal health record for Dad.
+I listed out all of his medications, names and numbers of his doctors, and other incidentals about his health.
 I even did this for my kids, my husband, and myself.
 It made a big difference in my ability to handle emergencies and truly be an advocate.
 A huge weight was lifted from my shoulders as well as Dad’s.
 We sat down and gathered information together which, to my pleasant surprise, resulted in sharing some great family stories I had never heard before.

 While I knew I would be the primary person at Dad’s side during unexpected events, I placed information in his wallet, his car (even though I was his driver), and his kitchen so he felt that he, too, had some tools that could help him or others speak on his behalf, if need be.
 This all provided a better sense of security to both of us.
 Including him in the process, be it small or large, meant a lot to Dad.

 In her former role as Founding Director of the Rehabilitation Institute of Chicago LIFE Center, Kristine Cichowski developed an award-winning education center for families and people faced with physical disabilities and chronic illness.
-Kristine currently provides education and training to businesses, schools, and community groups on family caregiving, disability inclusion, self-advocacy, and leadership through her company, Power To Be.
-To learn more, visit www.powertobe.net.
+Kristine currently provides education and training to businesses, schools, and community groups on self-advocacy, work-life balance, family caregiving, and leadership through her company, Power To Be.
+To scheduled an empowerment program for your team, call Kristine at 847.951.3365 of visit www.powertobe.net.